sprector/Walmart_BC_Credit_Comparison_MC/README.md

-# Walmart_BC_Credit_Comparison_MC
-MFIN2250 Fixed Income Project: Comparing a Boston College-backed bond with a similar Walmart-backed bond from a quantitative investment lens.

 # BC vs. Walmart: A 30-Year Bond Credit Analysis

 Quantitative credit analysis comparing a hypothetical $200mm investment in a 30-year senior bond issued by Boston College versus one issued by Walmart.
 Both bonds priced at par with a 5% coupon, non-callable, taxable, senior, with rights to all assets.
 Hold-to-maturity mandate.